programmatordev/fluent-validator

 use ProgrammatorDev\FluentValidator\Validator; // example: validate the user's age to ensure it's between 18 and 60 $errors = Validator::notBlank() ->greaterThanOrEqual(18) ->lessThan(60) ->validate($age); if ($errors->count() > 0) { // handle errors }

 Constraint autocompletion is available in IDEs like PhpStorm.
+The suggested methods are generated from the installed Symfony Validator constraints.
 The method names match Symfony constraints but with a lowercase first letter:

 NotBlank=>notBlankAll=>allPasswordStrength=>passwordStrength- ...and so on.